grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     This configuration will deploy {{< param "PRODUCT_NAME" >}} as a `StatefulSet` using the built-in [clustering][] functionality to allow distributing scrapes across all {{< param "PRODUCT_ROOT_NAME" >}} Pods.

-    This is not the only deployment mode possible.
+    This isn't the only deployment mode possible.
 For example, you may want to use a `DaemonSet` to collect host-level logs or metrics.
     See the {{< param "PRODUCT_NAME" >}} [deployment guide][] for more details about different topologies.

 1. Create a {{< param "PRODUCT_ROOT_NAME" >}} configuration file, `agent.river`.